Worriedaboutsatan: History

-The band is composed of Gavin Miller and formerly Tom Ragsdale, who met while both attending Leeds College of Music.
+The band was composed of Gavin Miller and formerly Tom Ragsdale, who met while both attending Leeds College of Music.
 Worriedaboutsatan began as a Gavin Miller's side project, but it later became the joint focus of Miller and Ragsdale.

 The band's mixture of rock and electronic genres can be attributed to Miller's and Ragsdale's musical influences, which give equal importance to post-rock bands such as Explosions in the Sky and Mogwai as well as electronic dance music artists such as Underworld.
 Worriedaboutsatan's sound, in reflection of its musical tastes, is in the band's own words, an attempt 'to fuse elements of everything we listen to—glitch, techno, electronica, rock [and] metal'.

 Worriedaboutsatan's music has appeared on several BBC Radio shows, including Steve Lamacq's show on BBC 6 Music and Tom Robinson's Introducing and Mary Anne Hobbs' Experimental Show, both on BBC Radio 1.
 Since 23 July 2008, its music has also been featured in episodes of the British soap opera Coronation Street.

 In 2011, the duo launched a new project, Ghosting Season, and put worriedaboutsatan on hold.
 In 2014, worriedaboutsatan returned and released the single "I'm Not"/"The Next Round".

 In June 2019, Thomas left the band to focus on his solo career.